Frequently Asked Questions About Our Practice

 6. Can I get a same day appointment if I'm sick?

 Yes, absolutely!
-We have built times into our daily schedule for same day sick appointments or for other urgent matters.
-The entirety of your sick visit - the taking of your history, the physical exam, the diagnosis and treatment - will be with Dr. Kuo.
+We have built times into our daily schedule for same day sick appointments or other urgent matters for our existing patients.

 7. Can you do DOT (department of transportation) physicals?

 Yes!
 Please contact us to schedule.

 8. What type of tests can you do on site?

 - Pulse oximetry